This policy only applies to students on doctoral level and Master of Philosophy degrees who are eligible for a Thesis-pending period.

 Includes: plan requirements; exceptional circumstances; MRes, MSc and MA by research degrees; student fees and finance

 All applications should be submitted with supporting evidence to Student Services or equivalent for consideration on behalf of Quality and Standards Committee (QSC).
-The aim will be to notify you of the outcome of your application within 2 weeks.
+The aim will be to notify the PGR of the outcome of their application within 2 weeks.

 Other than in exceptional circumstances applications will only be considered if received by Student Services no less than 3 months in advance of the end of the thesis-pending period.

-All applications require the support of your principal supervisor and your Head of School.
+All applications require the support of the principal supervisor and Head of School.

 All applications should include a plan detailing: